testomatio/java-check-tests/README.md

 >- `--url` - Server URL (required)
 >- `--directory` / `-d` - Directory to scan (optional, defaults to current directory)

+**Please note:** if not all the tests have been annotated with @TestId after the sync command -
+simply rerun the command.

 ### Test class before sync
 ```java